serranati/graded_lab2/template.md

 For the program presented, it is not necessary to make the stack executable.
 Furthermore, including the flag `-z noexecstack` is a great decision as it does not affect the intended functioning of the program and it protects it from malicious code injections.

+# Future considerations

+The door locker program is a system that should be implemented with security aspects in mind as it allows or restricts access.
+It was mentioned in the previous laboratory that the password is weak, and it can be deciphered from the decompiled or the source code.
+The first consideration for future implementations would be to have a more complicated or hidden password.
+This can be achieved by encrypting it in a separate file that is loaded in the `main()` function.
+However, that was not the focus of this project, rather it was oriented towards the functionality, exploitability and manipulation of the program.

+Input sanitization is a must because it can lead to vulnerabilities that can be exploited through buffer overflow attacks (like the presented in these laboratories), or even malicious code injections.
+User input should always be checked in both format and length.
+This can be achieved by implementing functions like `fgets()` instead of `scanf()`, where these characteristics can be validated.
+This extends to functions handling memory, where it is preferable to use functions that also consider memory safety and do not impact performance  (e.g., use `strncpy()` instead of `strcpy`).

+Regarding the `fnR()` function and root privileges, the Least Privilege Principle should also be considered.
+If the program does not require it, access to executing it with elevated privileges should be restricted, as it can lead to risk escalation.
+Root privileges should only be granted if necessary for the program's functionality and purpose.

+Other compilation options can be considered to be included.
+The `relro` flag stands for Relocation Read-Only which does not allow to overwrite the locations (memory addresses) of the functions, making these read-only objects.
+This would disable part of the attack proposed in the previous laboratory where an address is replaced with the memory address of the `fnR()` function to gain root privileges for the execution of the program.
+Another compilation option is `-fsanitize=bounds` which enables the detection of out-of-bounds array accesses to recognize memory violations at runtime.

+Authentification and Authorization are security requirements that are really important for the implementation of such program.
+The consideration of these requirements would allow more access control over the usage of the program and avoid adverts from tampering with the system.
+Finally, a great suggestion for tracking accesses to the program is logging.
+This would include having a response for critical events (e.g., access attempts) and monitoring all accesses to the system to determine suspicious activies.

+# Conclusions

+The analysis and modifications to the vulnerable door locker program really show that security should not be taken lightly in any access control system.
+The program initially had critical vulnerabilities such as lack of input sanitization, use of insecure functions, and exposing sensitive functions like `fnR()` to any user.
+These vulnerabilities made it prone to buffer overflow attacks and privilege escalation, showing the need for secure coding practices and system analysis.

+To fix these, legacy compilation and linker options that disabled security features were replaced with their secure opposites.
+For example, enabling stack protection with `-fstack-protector-strong`, buffer overflow detection with `-D_FORTIFY_SOURCE=2`, and memory address randomization through `-fPIE` and `-pie` greatly hardened the program compared to the initial options.
+Additional flags like `-z noexecstack` and `relro` were included in the report as measures to prevent code injection and overwriting of function addresses.

+Another important improvement was input validation.
+Replacing insecure functions like `scanf()` with their safer counterparts, such as `fgets()`, ensured that user inputs were well sanitized for format and length to avoid buffer overflows and execution of malicious code.
+Only allowing numeric values and adjusting the buffer size contributed to the input validation as well.
+The principle of least privilege was discussed in the restriction of root-level access, ensuring sensitive functions like `fnR()` were secured through conditional compilation or excluded from debugging builds.

+Future development should focus on encrypting sensitive information, improving authentication and authorization mechanisms, and including runtime security checks such as `-fsanitize=bounds`.
+Keeping libraries and dependencies up to date with regular testing is also necessary for the security of the program.
+To conclude, by following these best practices, the door locker program can become a more secure application that will prevent traditional exploitations.

 <!-- You should skip a line before and after a bullet point.
 You can use whatever symbole you want, "-", "*" ... -->
 Bullet point list: